dcoles/ivle/doc/man/tour.rst

 Admin users also enjoy the same privileges as lecturers, for all subject offerings on the system.
 In addition, admins can enrol users in an offering as lecturers (this is the only way to become a lecturer), and change or delete a lecturer's enrolment.
-Go to the subject page for "Advanced IVLE" and enrol the user "lecturer" as a Lecturer in the subject.
+Go to the subject page for Advanced IVLE and enrol the user ``lecturer`` as a lecturer in the subject.

 Admins can also administer subjects.
 Here it is important to distinguish between a "subject" (a course on a specific topic which is repeated over a